krishramoju2/Fertilizer-Governance-Cloud/README.md

 11. **LangChain Integration (Smart Input Processing)** The system integrates LangChain to build a structured and intelligent data processing pipeline for the chatbot.
 Using a sequence of modular steps, user input is cleaned, semantically interpreted, and converted into structured parameters such as temperature, moisture, soil type, crop, and fertilizer details.
 This enables the chatbot to understand both natural language inputs (e.g., “hot weather with low moisture”) and numeric inputs efficiently.

+12. **Google Authentication**
+In the system provides a fast and secure way for users to access the platform using their existing Google accounts.
+Instead of manually registering with an email and password, users can sign in through Google OAuth, which returns a credential token (JWT) on the frontend.
+This token is sent to the backend, where it is decoded to extract user information such as email and name.
+The backend then generates its own JWT to manage the user session securely.
+This approach eliminates the need for password storage, reduces security risks, and enables automatic user registration for first-time logins.
+It also improves user experience by simplifying the login process while maintaining secure communication between frontend and backend using token-based authentication.

 **Chatbot Sample Test Cases**

 a)Temperature 30, moisture 60, soil loamy, crop wheat, urea 40 kg ;